The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Results

 \subsection{Background analysis}

-Table~\ref{tab:background} presents the parameter constraints obtained by combining SNe Ia (Master or Pantheon), DESI, and CC datasets.
+Table~\ref{tab:background} presents the results of the standard Background analysis, and specifically parameter constraints obtained by combining SNe Ia (Master or Pantheon), DESI, and CC datasets.
 We note that, when all background probes are considered together, the analysis does not allow a $1\,\sigma$ discrimination between phantom and quintessence regimes for the $w$CDM and DDE models.
-In contrast, the CPL' parametrization continues to favor a quintessence-like behavior for dark energy, consistent with the results from both the binned and full SNe Ia analyses.
+In contrast, the CPL' parametrization continues to favor a low-redshift quintessence-like behavior for dark energy, consistent with the results from both the binned and full SNe Ia analyses.
 However, in this case, the statistical uncertainties associated with the background-only analysis are larger than those obtained from the binned SNe Ia data alone.
-Figure~\ref{fig:background_all} further illustrate the marginal distributions of the cosmological parameters for the DE models and $\Lambda$CDM model.
+Figure~\ref{fig:background_all} further illustrate the contour plots of the cosmological parameters for the DE models and $\Lambda$CDM model.